alvivar/clap/README.md

 -   **Backup** - Create text-based snapshots of your projects
 -   **Code Analysis** - Prepare files for analysis tools

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.

 ## 📝 License

 MIT License - feel free to use this in your projects!

-## 💡 Why "Clap"?

-Because it claps all your files together into one! 👏

----

-Made with ❤️ for developers who need to wrangle multiple files